 “The U.S. has made limited or little progress toward the goal of using energy more efficiently in recent years,” the report explains.

-This year's report also includes new metrics, such as water efficiency policy and investment in energy efficiency by the private sector.
-While the U.S. does lag behind the rest of the world in energy efficiency, the report is quick to point out room for improvement - with only 42 out of a possible 100 points being assigned based on efficiency and suggests four large areas in which to focus:
+It also includes new metrics, such as water efficiency policy and investment in energy efficiency by the private sector.
+While the U.S. does lag behind the rest of the world in energy efficiency, the report is quick to point out room for improvement – with only 42 out of a possible 100 points assigned based on the overall energy efficiency of the economy.
+The U.S. has four large areas in which to focus:

 - Supporting education and training in the industrial sectors

 - Prioritizing energy efficiency in transportation spending.